snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces.rst

-proceed as earlier versions of this chapter — prior to Dakota 5.0’s introduction of ``work_directory`` — recommended: add two more steps to the ``simulator_script.sh``, an initial one to create a temporary directory explicitly and copy ``templatedir`` to it if needed, and a final step to remove the temporary directory and any files in it.
+proceed as earlier versions of this chapter — prior to Dakota 5.0’s introduction of ``work_directory`` — recommended: add two more steps to the ``simulator_script.sh``, an initial one to create a temporary directory explicitly and copy ``templatedir/`` to it if needed, and a final step to remove the temporary directory and any files in it.

 When ``work_directory`` is specified, Dakota adjusts the ``$PATH`` seen